 - What is the future of education?

-USC’s Strategic Plan 2021-2024 has been developed in consultation with staff and other key stakeholders.
-USC has considered our commitment to respect, protect and promote human rights when developing the strategies that are included in this plan.
-The Strategic Plan also reflects Unite and Recover, the Queensland Government’s objectives for the community.
+UniSC’s Strategic Plan 2021-2024 has been developed in consultation with staff and other key stakeholders.
+UniSC has considered our commitment to respect, protect and promote human rights when developing the strategies that are included in this plan.
+The Strategic Plan also reflects "Good jobs, Better services, Great lifestyle", the Queensland Government’s objectives for the community.